 Long answer: There’s a lot of misinformation online about some brands being good while others bad.
 It’s all somewhat relative when you go beyond the most important factors - ingredients and nutritional value.
 Any wet food approved by the AAFCO (the governing body on pet food) is generally considered better than even the most expensive dry food.
 The main reason is - dry food is very low in moisture content.
 It’s also much higher in carbohydrates and therefore more calorie-dense.

 Fancy Feast has a large selection of wet food varieties including seafood, beef, chicken, and turkey.
 Some of the cheaper wet foods offered by Fancy Feast contain fillers and additives, and although they’re considered safe for consumption, this may be a turn-off for a lot of people.
 However, kitten foods don’t contain a lot of the “gunk” and many cat owners swear by the brand as their go-to - cats just love it.

-Fancy Feast has all the required macronutrients, vitamins and minerals a kitten needs to grow into a happy, healthy adult cat.
+Purina Fancy Feast kitten food has all the required macronutrients, vitamins and minerals a kitten needs to grow into a happy, healthy adult cat.